PeterZG/Vanilla-JS-Qanda/README.md

 The backend code cannot be modified.
 All the work should focus on the frontend.
 The backend is provided to supply the frontend with API endpoints.

-To clone the backend server code, run: `git clone xxx`, then enter the directory and run `npm install`.
+To clone the backend server code, run: `git clone https://github.com/PeterZG/Vanilla-JS-Qanda.git`, then enter the directory and run `npm install`.

 To start the backend server: